manubot/rootstock/SETUP.md

 _generated with [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/)_

+# Creating a new manuscript

-# Cloning the manubot/rootstock repository to create a new manuscript
+These instructions detail how to create a new manuscript based off of the [`manubot/rootstock`](https://github.com/manubot/rootstock/) repository.

-The process to create a new Manubot manuscript is a bit challenging, because it requires a few steps that are difficult to automate.
+The process can be a bit challenging, because it requires a few steps that are difficult to automate.
 However, you will only have to perform these steps once for each manuscript.

 These steps should be performed in a command-line shell (terminal), starting in the directory where you want the manuscript folder be created.
 Setup is supported on Linux, macOS, and Windows.
 Windows setup requires [Git Bash](https://gitforwindows.org/) or [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq).